Here is everything you need to know about applicant tracking systems and how to beat them.

 Avoid images, charts, and other graphics

 While these may look nice to the human eye, resumes with embedded images become a garbled mess, or get completely omitted from your application, after it passes through the applicant tracking system.
-For instance, if you insert an image or chart to showcase your key skills, the ATS will be unable to read it.
-If you use a cool graphic to brand your name on your resume, this piece of information will be lost on the applicant tracking system.
+For instance, if you insert an image or chart to showcase your key skills, the ATS resume scanner will be unable to read it.
+If you use a cool graphic to brand your name on your resume, this piece of information will be lost on the applicant tracking system (ATS).

 Stick to simple bullet points

 When used appropriately, bullet points are a great method for highlighting accomplishments and qualifications on a resume.
 However, if you choose an elaborate symbol for your bullets, your important selling points could get scrambled.
-Avoid using intricate characters when creating a bulleted list on your resume.
+Avoid using intricate characters when creating a bulleted list on your ATS compliant resume template.
 Stick to the simplest options, such as a solid circle, open circle, or square, to ensure your bullet points enhance your resume, rather than make it incompatible with an ATS.

 Use a clean resume design with a clear hierarchy

-When it comes to your resume's design, less is more.
+When it comes to your ATS friendly resume template design, less is more.
 Not only do complex resume designs or unusual formats confuse most applicant tracking systems, but they also annoy recruiters who are accustomed to quickly scanning a resume for specific information they expect to find in particular areas within the document.

 Click on the following link for more tips on how to write a resume that will beat the ATS.